ryandeussing/jimhopper/_child-abuse/causes-of-abuse.md

 ## Understanding Is Not About ‘Demonizing’

-While understanding is not about excuses or forgiveness, neither is it about “demonizing” the other person.
+While understanding is not about excuses or forgiveness, neither is it about 'demonizing' the other person.

 Like making excuses, demonizing can provide the illusion of understanding, as well as the illusion of emotional resolution about what happened.
 This is revealed by the simplistic stereotypes that go along with demonizing those who are sexual with children.
-For example, on TV, radio and other media we continually hear people who sexually abuse children described as nothing more than “monsters” and “predators.”
+For example, on TV, radio and other media we continually hear people who sexually abuse children described as nothing more than 'monsters' and 'predators.'

 Such labels may express totally justifiable anger, even rage, about what those people have done.
 But they provide zero understanding of why those individuals sexually abused and harmed children in the ways they did.